awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 1. If you no longer need the terminated account, close it\.
 For information about closing AWS accounts, see [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) in the *AWS Billing and Cost Management User Guide*

 **Note**
 An unmanaged \(terminated\) account is not closed or deleted\.
 When the account has been unmanaged, the AWS SSO user that you selected when you created the account in Account Factory still has administrative access to the account\.
 If you do not want this user to have administrative access, you must change this setting in AWS SSO by updating the account in Account Factory and changing the AWS SSO user email address for the account\.
-For more information, see [Updating Account Factory Accounts](#updating-account-factory-accounts)\.
+For more information, see [Updating and Moving Account Factory Accounts](#updating-account-factory-accounts)\.

 ### Closing an Account Created in Account Factory<a name="delete-account"></a>

 Accounts created in Account Factory are AWS accounts\.
 For information about closing AWS accounts, see [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) in the *AWS Billing and Cost Management User Guide*\.

-## Considerations for Account Factory<a name="account-factory-considerations"></a>
+## Resource Considerations for Account Factory<a name="account-factory-considerations"></a>

-Accounts created through the Account Factory in AWS Control Tower inherit the guardrails of the parent OU\.
-Accounts created outside of AWS Control Tower won't inherit these guardrails\.
-These accounts also do not display in AWS Control Tower\.

 When an account is provisioned with Account Factory, the following AWS resources are created within the account\.